rustomax/rust-iterators/README.md

 }
 ```

- The fragment of code above will print a series of numbers from 1 to 10.
+ The code above will print a series of numbers from 1 to 10.
 In other words, `..` produces an iterator that is inclusive on the left and exclusive on the right.
 In order to get a range that is inclusive on both ends, you use the `...` notation.
 The inclusive range is currently an unstable feature, requiring the use of `nightly` compiler:

 ```rust
 #![feature(inclusive_range_syntax)]